-Definition: What is meant by metal dismantling
+Definition: What is meant by metal dismantling?

 Metal dismantling is the mechanical disassembly and cutting of metallic building and plant components during strip-out, cutting operations, and selective deconstruction.
 The goal is the safe, controlled release of steel, stainless steel, aluminum, and composite parts from existing structures.
 Activities range from cold cutting in sensitive areas to high-performance cutting of thick sections.
 Metal dismantling is often a partial trade alongside concrete demolition, rock excavation and tunnel construction, natural stone extraction, or special operations where low vibration levels and low-spark methods are preferred.
+The focus is on reproducible procedures that protect adjacent structures and maintain material purity for recycling.

 Fields of work and scope in metal dismantling